-The Mouse Cardiovascular Phenotyping Core at Washington University School of Medicine welcomes outside investigators and has extensive experience working with both industry and academic institutions outside Washington University.
+The Mouse Cardiovascular Phenotyping Core at Washington University School of Medicine, has extensive experience working with both internal and outside investigators within Academia and Industry.

 Three easy steps